DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - COPPA makes a series of demands on websites that cater to children or knowingly collect information from children:
       - Websites must have a privacy notice that clearly states the types of info they collect and what it's used for (including whether infor is disclosed to third parties); must also include contact infor for site operators
       - Parents must be able to review any info collected from children and permanently delete it from the site's records
+      - It regulates websites that cater to children or knowingly collect information from children under the age of 13
       - Parents must give verifiable consent to the collection of info about children younger than the age of 📝13 prior to any such collection
   - GLBA: see above
   - **US Patriot Act of 2002**: enacted following the September 11 attacks with the stated goal of tightening U.S. national security, particularly as it related to ❄️foreign terrorism